 Keeping garbage and compost in the garage is an invitation for mice.
 Keep the space clean.

-“They can get inside the garage where the garbage is or recycling, and then from the garage they can then get inside to the attic or the wall cavities and get into the kitchen and whatnot,” he said.
+“They can get inside the garage where the garbage is or recycling, and then from the garage they can then get inside to the attic or the wall cavities and get into the kitchen and whatnot,” he says.

 4. If you have a problem, call the experts!